ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 **Restrictions**

 To use an interact link, files must be stored in a public GitHub repo.
-Currently, interact links are only supported for certain repositories.
-You can either store content in one of the allowed repositories or contact us on Piazza to add your repository to the list of approved ones.
-In the future, we will provide automatic interact link support for all repositories.
+Interact links will not work with private repositories.

 **Components**